 - Plan a special time when you can exclusively enjoy God.
 Every morning and afternoon, I make some hot tea and talk to God about my day.
 I pray for my loved ones, read the Bible, and listen to whatever He has to share with me.

 - Talk to God continuously throughout the day silently in your heart…an ongoing conversation.
 Share every part of your day.

 - Get alone and curl up on the couch with a blanket and your Bible at the end of the day and reflect on your day with God.

 - Go on a nature walk with Him.
 Marvel at all of His creation.
 Breathe the air in deeply and thoroughly find refreshment in His nature.

 - Go to a restaurant and talk to God silently while you enjoy a meal with Him.

-- Pick a favorite activity and simply enjoy God and His presence…it could be playing golf or disc golf, swimming, running, leisure walking, lifting weights, or my personal favorite – longboarding.
+- Pick a favorite activity and simply enjoy God and His presence…it could be playing golf, swimming, running, surfing, leisure walking, lifting weights, or my personal favorite – longboarding.
 There’s nothing like getting alone with God and having the cares of the world melt away as you talk to Him about everything.
 God is everywhere so spend some time hanging out with Him.